 You make me enjoy life.
 You have trained me to be alert, passionate, independent, healthy, and hard-working.
-You need me to be a good daughter and a loving sister and an understanding girlfriend and a reliable friend.
+You need me to be a good daughter and a loving sister and an understanding partner and a reliable friend.

 Now let’s come to the main point.

 Also Read: Importance of a life partner – Practically and scientifically.

 You spin webs.
 Lately, your webs have become more intricate.

 Let me remind you — the more complicated your webs become, the harder our life gets.
 And you forget, but an essential part of your job is also to untangle them.

 If you were not such a workaholic, these webs would have been limited to the essential.
 But now they have trapped all sorts of crap.

 You must wonder — but I am just working.
 Why is she pissed off?

 Because I am getting lost in the webs, you have spun.
 Don’t mind my language but you are driving me crazy.

 You are not the only one to be blamed though.
 Let me tell you how we homo sapiens changed you from a simple developer to an intricate one.
 And then let’s discuss how you can go back.